gilzoide/godot-lua-pluginscript/README.md

 `res://addons/godot-lua-pluginscript` folder.

+## Plugin

+An editor plugin is included, currently with a barebones REPL for Lua expressions, located in the bottom panel of the editor.
+Enable the `Lua PluginScript` plugin in `Project -> Project Settings...` menu, in the `Plugins` tab.

 ## Goals

 - Provide support for Lua as a scripting language in Godot in a way that does